+Three levels of professional registration are available with CILIP: certification, chartership and fellowship.
 For all three levels you must undertake a range of continuing professional development (CPD) activities reflecting on your personal performance, organisational performance and on your knowledge of the wider library and information service profession.
-You need to have a mentor and must submit a portfolio to evidence your training and development.
+You need to have a mentor and must submit a 1,000 word statement and supporting evidence.

-Fellowship, the highest level of professional registration available, is open to those who hold a senior position within a library service, or have made a significant contribution to the profession.
-The criteria for all levels of professional registration are available on the CILIP website.
+Fellowship, the highest level of professional registration available, is open to those who hold a senior position within a library service or have made a significant contribution to the profession.
+For full details, see CILIP’s Professional Registration.

-- cataloguing and classification;
+- cataloguing and classification

-- copyright and licensing;
+- copyright and licensing

-- library and information management;
+- library and information management

-- management and personal development;
+- management and personal development

-- marketing skills;
+- marketing skills

-- research skills;
+- research skills

-- teaching and learning skills;
+- teaching and learning skills

-- web and internet skills;
+- web and internet skills